- 30 YEARS OF EXPERIENCE

-We are based in New Brunswick, one of the largest cities in central New Jersey and the seat of Middlesex County.
+We are criminal defense attorneys in New Brunswick, one of the largest cities in central New Jersey and the seat of Middlesex County.
 Our placement in New Brunswick is not accidental.
 We represent clients in all State and Federal courts throughout New Jersey, and in New York City.
-Our location is convenient for our clients, and enables us to provide high-quality, cost-effective legal representation over a large, diverse geographical area.We go everywhere!
+Our location is convenient for our clients, and enables us to provide high-quality, cost-effective legal representation over a large, diverse geographical area.We go Everywhere!
 Any County.
 Any Municipality.
 Any Federal District Court.
-Anytime.
+Anytime

 Many attorneys in New Jersey view themselves as bound to a particular county (their "home county").
 We have a very different outlook.
+We are Middlesex County criminal defense attorneys who, because of our central location, practice State-wide.
 Our home county is New Jersey and New York City.
-Our criminal defense practice is truly State-wide, and even extends into New York State.
 We will represent criminal defendants in any Superior Court in any New Jersey County.
 We will represent defendants in Municipal Court matters in any municipal court in New Jersey.
 In federal cases, we will represent criminal defendants in any Federal District Court in New Jersey.
 We are there when and where our clients need us, and we do not care where the Superior Court, Municipal Court or Federal District Court is located.
 Further, our reach extends into the State and Federal courts located in New York City.
 Simply put, our clients call, and we go.New Jersey's Simple and Uniform Court System

 New Jersey has 21 counties, each with a distinct character.
 The court rules and procedures in many other state court systems vary significantly from county to county, and sometimes between different courts in the same county.
 New Jersey is different.
 Generally speaking, our Courts follow the same rules and procedures, regardless of location.
 Typically, variations between different counties and municipalities are relatively minor.
 As a result, an experienced attorney from one part of the State can appear elsewhere and know what to expect.The New Jersey State Courts